davepinch/pinchy.cc/content/topics/works/i/italo-calvino/if-on-a-winters-night-a-traveller/en.wikipedia.org.md

 type: website
 url: /en.wikipedia.org/wiki/If_on_a_winter's_night_a_traveler/
 website: "https://en.wikipedia.org/wiki/If_on_a_winter's_night_a_traveler"
+wikipedia of: If on a winter's night a traveler
 tags:
-- If on a winter's night a traveler
   - Italo Calvino (Wikipedia)
   - Wikipedia
 ---